Runderwear review: Comfort on the move

 The shorter distance requires you to really push your boundaries and at nine in the morning it’s always a testing way to wake-up on a Saturday.

 I tended to find hill running the best test of the Runderwear briefs.
-Going uphill, your style and speed slightly changes but again the comfort remained the same and there were no issues as I steadily powered my way up the route.
+Going uphill, style and speed changes, but comfort remained consistent and there were no issues as I steadily powered on.

 Although the briefs can’t claim to being the sole reason, I’d say the way I was able to enjoy their relaxed and effortless fit did probably aid the personal best time I achieved.